 By Executive Director, Larry McCrary

-Receiving new workers (whether they be short-, mid-, or long-term) on the mission field is one of the responsibilities of the long-term missionary.
-In Part One of this series Upstream’s Executive Director, Larry McCrary, will be expounding on what it would look like for missionaries to receive workers well.
-You can read the series here.
+Receiving new workers on the mission field (whether they be short-, mid-, or long-term) is one of the responsibilities of the long-term missionary.
+In this series Upstream’s Executive Director, Larry McCrary, will be expounding on what it would look like for missionaries to receive such workers well.
+You can read the entire series here.

 I must admit, I am a big fan of what Europeans call “American futball”.
 Living in Europe for so many years, I always feel the need to specify which kind of football to which I am referring.
 I am talking about the game where you can actually use your hands and not get a yellow card.